jarrodmjack/ClearCoin/README.md

   These are some of the optimizations I am in the midst of implementing into my project given the time.

-- I am in the midst of converting EJS to React.
+- Converting EJS to React.
 - Fix table turning white when scrolling on mobile
 - I also have an image that is taking it's sweet time to load (about page) so I need to fix that.
 - General optimizations for progressive rendering
+- Add more responsiveness for mobile devices/tablets/smaller screens

 ---